 I’ve felt like a bit of a broken record but then, today, I had my day made when walking around the class I saw these two students!

 To attend to the motivational segment of the task, I knocked up this sheet that I gave to students at the start of today’s revision session.

 Deliberate practice for the win.
 Just wanted to celebrate.
 Hopefully it pays off in their exam.

 I’ve really enjoyed working my way through Brian Penfounds series of three (1, 2, 3) blogposts in his Journey to Interleaved Practice series recently.
 They detail how, prompted by a discussion with the Learning Scientists, Brian has been incorporating interleaving into his integral calculus class.

-One particular instrument got me excited, it’s an excel spreadsheet that can be used to interleave questions when you’re planning both lessons and quizzes (see the blank version here and Brian’s version here).
+One particular instrument got me excited, it’s an excel spreadsheet that can be used to interleave questions when you’re planning both lessons and quizzes (see the blank version here (edit: Learning scientists just released a new version here) and Brian’s version here).
 Here’s a screenshot to give you a taster.

 Being the focussed (and sometimes obsessed) learning strategist that I am, I really loved this idea.
 But it got me thinking, is this better than what I’m already doing?
 Should I adapt my current practice to incorporate this approach?